TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/02 Commands.md

 - **Button commands**: **A, B, X, Y, L, R, Start, Select**
 - **Directional commands**: **Up, Down, Left, Right**

-Touchscreen Commands for Blaze Black 2 are:
+Touchscreen Commands (Coordinates are subject to change without prior notice) for Blaze Black 2 are:
 - **Move1**: Picks the first move in the Fight menu (Alternate: **2,72**)
 - **Move2**: Picks the second move in the Fight menu (Alternate: **252,32**)
 - **Move3**: Picks the third move in the Fight menu (Alternate: **2,124**)